getsentry/sentry-docs/docs/pricing.rst

 - Within the SDK you can reduce the data volume you’re sending by sampling.
 - Turn on :ref:`inbound-data-filters` for legacy browsers, browser extensions, localhost, and web crawlers.
 Any filtered events will not count towards your quota.
 - For JavaScript projects, use `whitelistUrls` and `ignoreErrors`
-- When you migrate to the new plan you’ll also be able to set an organization-wide hourly rate limit to prevent massive spikes from consuming your quota at **[Organization] » Settings » Rate Limit**.
-- Set a per-project rate limit to specify the maximum percentage of your organization-wide rate-limit an individual project can consume at **[Organization] » Settings » Rate Limit**.
-- With the new Large and Enterprise plans, you'll be able to set a per-key rate limit for each DSN key in a project to prevent exhaustion of per-project rate limit at **[Organization] » [Project] » Project Settings » Client Keys (DSN) » Details**.
+- With the Large and Enterprise plans, you'll be able to set a per-key rate limit for each DSN key in a project to prevent exhaustion of per-project rate limit at **[Organization] » [Project] » Project Settings » Client Keys (DSN) » Details**.
 This rate limit is set as number of events to accept during a specific time window (1 minute, 24 hours, etc).

 FAQ
 ---